Binary Tree in Action (Traversal)

 Algorithm Visualization

-Let's try to define the invertTree
+Let's define what the invertTree

 TreeNode invertTree(TreeNode root);